 Additionally, in an effort to combat distracted driving from young drivers – the demographic most at risk – Minnesota has enacted what is known as the Novice Driver Law.
 This means that drivers who are under the age of 18 with a learner’s permit are prohibited from using a cell phone at all times while behind the wheel.
 This doesn’t just apply to texting, this covers all types of communication, including talking with the help of a hands free device.

-If you’ve been caught texting or Tweeting while driving, contact a Minnesota distracted driving attorney right away.
+If you’ve been caught texting or tweeting while driving, contact a Minnesota distracted driving attorney right away.
 We know the best way to fight these types of violations, and we can help ensure you keep all of your driving privileges.
-If you can any questions, don’t hesitate to contact us for a free consultation.
+If you can any questions, don’t hesitate to contact us for a free consultation at (952) 224-2277.